PhD student in Statistical Machine Learning

 I read.
 I write.
 I build stuff.

-I’m interested in building machines with human-like intelligence.
-My research lies in the overlapping areas of Artificial Intelligence and Robotics.
-I actively work on the design and development of Reinforcement Learning (RL) algorithms and continual learning systems for real-world robots.
 I also have a strong side interest in Neuroscience, Evolutionary Biology and Quantum Computing.
 All are part of an overarching goal to understand the emergence of intelligence.

 NIT Trichy, India